Does Your Individual Online Presence Matter?

 3. Get a little personal

-Build your online presence by sharing some personal details, while being careful to not reveal so much that you risk your privacy.
+Build your individual online presence by sharing some personal details, while being careful to not reveal so much that you risk your privacy.
 People love to see the human side of business leaders.
 Talk about your recent family vacation.
 However, do this after you’ve returned home so that you are not advertising that your home will be empty over the next week.
 For example, consider how sharing personal information might help attract top talent.
 Research shows that Millennials, who now make up the largest generation in the workforce, value things like work/life balance, family time and a volunteer spirit.

 Through your personal social media account, you can post about family vacations, soccer games, a charity run you are participating in or a volunteer community board you are serving on.
-These posts shape a perception of you as a person that cares about family and the community.
+These posts shape perception of you as a person that cares about family and the community.
 As job candidates research the companies that have made offers, they are impressed with your reputation and feel that they would fit into your company’s culture.
 The same posts also affect your customers.
 One survey found that 87 percent of Americans will purchase a product because a company advocates for an issue they cared about.
 As you build an online presence that promotes social responsibility, your customers will translate the same values to the company you represent.

 Be careful about your associations